We've asked thousands of multi-fuel and wood-burning stove owners what they think of stoves from big brands, including Woodwarm.

 Stove wattages: Around 4kW to a massive 20kW.

-Ecodesign and Defra-exempt stoves: Woodwarm has an entire range of Ecodesign Ready stoves, all of which can also be burnt in Smoke Control Areas.
-Its two Foxfire stoves and a number in its Phoenix range are also suitable for smoke-controlled zones.
+Eco-Design and Defra-exempt stoves: Woodwarm's Foxfire stoves and a number of stoves in its Phoenix range are also suitable for smoke control zones.

 Stove accessories, fuel storage and fuel: Woodwarm doesn't sell any stove accessories or fuel, but it does sell a few wood baskets and stands.

-Where to buy Woodwarm stoves: You can buy Woodwarm stoves from a number of dealers across the UK, which it says are hand-picked by Woodwarm.
-You can use its website to find one near you.
+Where to buy Woodwarm stoves: You can buy Woodwarm stoves from a number of dealers across the UK.

-After sales care and spares: Woodwarm sells spares directly to customers. as well as through its dealers.
-It offers a 10-year guarantee, if you register your stove on its website.
+After-sales care and spares: Woodwarm sells spares directly to customers, or you can buy these through dealers.
+It offers a 10-year guarantee if you register your stove on the Woodwarm website.